Safeguarding of cultural heritage

 The objective of the 1972 Convention is to strengthen the appreciation for the unique heritage of different nations and to enhance its protection through educational and information programmes.
 The Convention sets the foundation for international cooperation efforts to save, cherish and restore cultural heritage when the resources of the nations themselves do not suffice.

-At present the World Heritage List contains six Finnish World Heritage Sites and one Natural Heritage Site:
+At present the World Heritage List contains seven Finnish World Heritage Sites and one Natural Heritage Site:

 - Fortress of Suomenlinna (1991)